zaxor0/zwerchhau/into-the-war/advanced.md

 \newpage{}
 # Combat
-1. **Surprise**: If one side catches the other offguard, they may gain 1 free round of actions before combat begins.
+1. **Surprise**: If one side catches the other off guard, each on that side may perform 1 action before initative.
     - If an enemy is completely unaware of your presence and you are in **close** range with a deadly weapon, roll 1d6 to instantly kill.
 On a 1 the kill attempt fails and initiative begins.
-2. **Initiative**: Players Roll 1d6, on 1-3 referee acts first, 4-6 players act first.
+2. **Initiative**: Players roll 1d6: on 1-3 referee acts first, 4-6 players act first.
     - Combat is side versus side; initiative winner performs the below first.
 3. **Morale**: Only when required, a WIL Save to avoid being routed.
     - Required for NPCs if they lose half their numbers.
 4. **Combat Turns**: For your side, each player may take 2 actions: any combination of movement, attack, or reload.
     - Other actions may be taken at referee discretion, such as use a radio.
-    - You may forgoe actions and instead retreat up to 150 feet.
 5. **Movement**: A movement action covers up to 50 feet of ground.
-    - As a movement, you may either become **prone** or get up from prone.
-Prone gives +1 on attack rolls, and +1 DR.
+    - As a movement, you can become **prone** or get up from prone; being prone gives +1 on attack rolls, and +1 DR.
-   - **Retreat** or **routed**, move up to 200 feet but enemies gain +1 to attack rolls against you.
+   - **Retreat** or **routed**, move up to 150 feet but enemies gain +1 to attack rolls against you.
 No other actions may be taken.
 6. **Range**: Determine if target is within your weapons range.
 7. **Attack Roll**: Roll 1d6, a 1 or 2 is a miss.
 3 to 6 is a hit.
     - If 3 attacks target the same 10 foot area, enemies in that space are **pinned down** and take -2 on their next attack.